What is on-page SEO?

 Search engines will find your content real soon, if you put your primary keyword at the beginning of your title tag.
 This is, by far, one of the most important factors for on-page SEO.

-It allows search engines, like Google, to have a look at the crux of the main topic in the least possible time.
-If you can’t come up with the best title tags, you can use AI generators that can do the job for you.
+It allows search engines, like Google, and other search engines to have a look at the crux of the main topic in the least possible time.
+If you can’t come up with the best optimized title tags, you can use AI generators that can do the job for you.
 It’s important to have this in place.

 2. ‘H1’ is the page title

-‘H1’ tags make sure your title is effectively scanned by Google.
+‘H1’ tags make sure your title is effectively scanned by Google and others search engines.
 What’s in HTML is important and search engines look for it.
 If the title is not in the ‘H1’, it can be easily missed.

-Website building platform, like WordPress, takes care of it for you if the theme is supported.
+Website building platform, like WordPress, and Wixsite takes care of it for you if the theme is supported.
 You’d have to do it manually if you are using some other platform.

 3. Your URL must have your primary keyword